tvdboom/ATOM/docs/user_guide/data_management/data_management.md

     [multiclass-multioutput][] tasks.

-#### Multilabel
+#### Multilabel-multioutput

-Multilabel multioutput is a classification task, labeling each sample with `m` labels from `n_classes` possible classes, where `m` can be 0 to `n_classes` inclusive.
+Multilabel-multioutput is a classification task, labeling each sample with `m` labels from `n_classes` possible classes, where `m` can be 0 to `n_classes` inclusive.
 This can be thought of as predicting properties of a sample that are not mutually exclusive.